 The idea that uniqueness is what makes digital art valuable may sound absurd, but think of it this way: anyone can buy a perfect print of the Mona Lisa that is visually indistinguishable from the real one.
 But only one museum in the world owns the original —and that physical piece of art is considered priceless.

-Crypto art represents a new artistic landscape that uses the blockchain to confer uniqueness and digital scarcity.
+Crypto art (or NFT art) represents a new artistic landscape that uses the blockchain to confer uniqueness and digital scarcity.
 Previously, digital artwork and content could easily be replicated an infinite number of times, making it impossible to build the perception of scarcity that traditional art enjoys.

 This concept has created a whole new market almost overnight.
 Content creators can now specify what version of their work is the “real” one.
 They also have the freedom to create 100, or 1,000, or however many limited edition copies of their work, without having to worry about forgeries.

 Decentralized auction houses have sprung up to facilitate the trade of crypto art.
 Jason Rosenstein, the co-founder of Portion, told Decentraland that the goal of his auction house is to cater to both established and new artists.
 Anyone is free to create an NFT on Portion, and they receive 100% of the proceeds.

 Even museums and traditional auction houses are dipping their toes into the crypto art world.
 For example, the famous auction house Christie’s spearheaded the landmark Beeple sale that raked in more than $69 million.
 The Uffizi Gallery in Italy has minted and sold a Michelangelo NFT for $170,000.
 The museum is working to mint and sell more masterworks from its collection.